day8/re-frame/docs/application-state.md

 2. In the documentation and code, I make a distinction between `app-db` (the `ratom`) and `db` which is the `value`  (A map) currently stored **inside** this `ratom`.
 Be aware of that naming as you read code.
-3. re-frame creates and manages an `app-db` for you, so you don't need to declare one yourself (see the [the first FAQ](FAQs/Inspecting-app-db.md) if you want to inspect the value it holds).
+3. re-frame creates and manages an `app-db` for you, so you don't need to declare one yourself (see [the first FAQ](FAQs/Inspecting-app-db.md) if you want to inspect the value it holds).
 4. `app-db` doesn't actually have to be a `ratom` containing a map.
 It could, for example, be a [datascript database](https://github.com/tonsky/datascript).
 In fact, any database which